whria78/modelderm/README.md

 Use a POST method to transfer up to 5 images and metadata.
 Please check the python example (python 2 or python 3).

 # Terms of Use
 1) Free for non-commecial and research purpose.
+Please register at http://bbs.modelderm.com first.
 2) Please do not submit images without permission of the original owner.
 3) The algorithm has been verified in several retrospective and prospective studies, but please be sure that the algorithm is not certified by FDA, yet.
 4) The algorithm marks CE MDR Class I, and we can provide the technical document for the certification of third party applications.